 Ask questions.
-Your state's office of the long-term care ombudsman can give information about specific
+Your state's office of the long-term care ombudsman can give information

 Call around.
-Contact places that interest you and ask questions about vacancies, number of residents,
+Contact places that interest you and ask questions about vacancies, number

-to you like special units for people with Alzheimer's disease.
+may be important to you like special units for people with Alzheimer's disease.

 Visit the facilities.
-When you find a place that sounds right, go and talk to the staff, residents, and
+When you find a place that sounds right, go and talk to the

-the way the staff treats residents.
+and safety.
+Watch the way the staff treats residents.